mprestin77/oci-vgpu-kvm/README.md

 nvidia-smi vgpu -q

-For every client VM using vGPU look for "License Status".
+For every client VM using vGPU check "License Status" in the output of the command.

 # 8. Cloning Virtual Machines